GuenterQuast/picoCosmo/README.md

 The code also runs on a Raspberry Pi.

 ## Program Execution

-The program may be started on the command line (`runCosmo.py`) or via a graphical interface (`CosmoGui.py`).
+To run `picoCosmo` from the graphical interface, create the subdirecotry `picoCosmo` in your home directory, where modified configurations and output are stored:

+     cd
+     mkdir picoCosmo

+Now you are ready to execute the graphical interface of `picoCosmo`:

+    <picoCosmo install directory>/CosmoGui.py

+Alternatively you may change to the `picoCosmo` installation directory

+    cd  <picoCosmo install directory>

+and start `./runCosmo.py`  from the command line.

-Both are controlled by an input file in `.yaml` format, specifying configuration of the the PicoScope device, the Buffer Manager and the pulse filter:
+Both scripts are controlled by an input file in `.yaml` format, `./runCosmo xxx.daq`, which specifies the configuration:

-   ./runCosmo xxx.daq

   - Cosmo.daq : configuration for Cosmo-Panels
   - Kanne.daq : configuration for Kamiokanne

-These files contain the names of the files containing the actual configurations for the PicoScope device, the Buffer Manager and the Pulse Filter.
+These files contain the names of files for the configurations of the PicoScope device, the Buffer Manager and the Pulse Filter.

-The graphical interface can also be initialized with such a configuration file:

-   ./CosmoGui xxx.daq

-Alternatively, the configuration file can be selected and edited in the graphical interface.

-The graphical interface allows to inspect and modify the configuration, to select a working directory for the output files and to start a new run.
-Configuration and output files are stored in a newly created sub-directory
+The graphical interface allows to inspect and modify the configurations, to select a working directory for the output files and to start a new run.
-`<Run Tag>_<date>/` in the selected working directory, where a specific `<Run Tag>` can be defined by the user.
+Configuration and output files are stored in a newly created sub-directory `<Run Tag>_<date>/` in the selected working directory, where a specific `<Run Tag>` can be defined by the user.

-##Installation
+## Installation

   - Install the PicoTech Software Development Kit from
     <https://www.picotech.com/library/oscilloscopes/picoscope-software-development-kit-sdk>.